MatthewPogs/WD-Seatwork-3/readme.md

 </div>
 <!-- TODO: Make a short description -->
 <div align="center">
   Creating a website with a landing page that includes headers and footers display.
 The landing page should have two buttons, one for the header-gallery and the other for the footer-gallery.
-(Optional)
 </div>

 <br />